5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 - If I had known sooner, I’d definitely have made time for this!

 - If only I’d known earlier!
-Would have come for sure!
+My schedule is all full now, unfortunately.

 (I’m) Sad …